MarvinJamesReyes/basic_app/controllers/README.md

 ## Controllers
-Processes requests received from the router and passes them onto the Model or services.
+Processes requests received from the router and passes them onto the model or services.
 Sends response from the business logic to the client.
 Controllers can be extended using `base-controller.js`.
 Doing so will inherit standard core functions

 ### Base core functions include:
 * `list` Lists all records for a given model